DoorDash Inc President and COO - GuruFocus.com

-On May 22, 2023, President and COO Prabir Adarkar sold 19,012 shares of DoorDash Inc (DASH, Financial), a leading food delivery platform.
-This sale comes as part of a series of transactions by Adarkar, who has sold a total of 103,786 shares over the past year and purchased 0 shares in total.
+On May 22, 2023, President and COO Prabir Adarkar sold 19,012 shares of DoorDash Inc (DASH, Financial), a leading technology platform that connects customers with local businesses for on-demand delivery services.
+This sale comes amidst a year of insider selling activity for the company.

 Who is Prabir Adarkar?

 Prabir Adarkar serves as the President and Chief Operating Officer (COO) of DoorDash Inc. He joined the company in 2018, bringing with him extensive experience in finance and operations.
-Prior to joining DoorDash, Adarkar held leadership positions at Uber Technologies Inc., Goldman Sachs, and McKinsey & Company.
-His expertise in finance and operations has been instrumental in driving DoorDash's growth and expansion.
+Prior to DoorDash, Adarkar held leadership positions at Uber, Goldman Sachs, and McKinsey & Company.
+As President and COO, he plays a crucial role in overseeing the company's operations, growth, and financial performance.

 About DoorDash Inc

-DoorDash Inc is a technology-driven food delivery platform that connects customers with local and national businesses across the United States, Canada, and Australia.
-The company's mission is to empower local economies by providing on-demand delivery services for restaurants, grocery stores, and other businesses.
-DoorDash's innovative logistics platform and extensive network of delivery drivers enable it to offer a wide range of food and grocery options to customers, while also helping businesses expand their reach and grow their sales.
+DoorDash Inc is a technology company that offers a platform connecting customers with local businesses for on-demand delivery services.
+The company's mission is to empower local economies by enabling small businesses to reach new customers and generate additional revenue.
+DoorDash operates in the United States, Canada, and Australia, providing delivery services for restaurants, grocery stores, and other local businesses.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.